 Researchers found that a point-of-collection water chlorination system, in combination with encouragement from community promoters, dramatically increased access to safe water in Kenya.
 In response, IPA launched and incubated a program called Dispensers for Safe Water.
 The program is now part of Evidence Action, which is dedicated to bringing cost-effective and evidence-based interventions to scale.
-Today the Dispensers for Safe Water program is providing on-going access to chlorine to over 3 million people in Kenya, Malawi, and Uganda today, of which an estimated 1.3 million use chlorine to treat their water.
+Today the Dispensers for Safe Water program is providing on-going access to chlorine to over 4 million people in Kenya, Malawi, and Uganda today.

 Each year, approximately 760,000 children under the age of five die from diarrheal diseases, a leading cause of which is unsafe drinking water.1 Even when diarrheal episodes are not fatal, chronic diarrhea in early childhood can contribute to malnutrition, with potential long-term consequences for child development.
 Governments and donors commonly fund the construction of new or improved water sources to combat the contamination of water with the fecal-oral pathogens that cause diarrhea.
 However, recontamination when water is transported or stored remains a problem, even if source water is uncontaminated.2 In response, the World Health Organization has promoted the use of dilute chlorine, an approach which not only disinfects water, but provides ongoing protection from recontamination for over 24 hours.3